Skip to main content

 Transposition and infringements:

-• With 81% of cases closed without launching an infringement procedure, the resolution rate was significantly higher in 2021 than in 2020 (63%).
+- With 75% of cases closed without launching an infringement procedure, the resolution rate remains high and similar to previous years.

 Internal Market Information System (IMI)